bytecodealliance/ComponentizeJS/README.md

    */
   enableFeatures?: [];
   /**
-   * Pass environment variables to the spawned Wizer or Weval Process
+   * Pass environment variables to the spawned Wizer Process
    * If set to true, all host environment variables are passed
    * To pass only a subset, provide an object with the desired variables */